CableDorado2/Ikemen-Plus-Ultra/README.md

 ## Engine Manual
 S-SIZE is the programing core language used.
 It documentation is here: https://github.com/CableDorado2/Ikemen-Plus-Ultra/wiki
 - To understand or modify the .lua scripts, you will need knowledge of the LUA programming language.
-There you have the official Lua Manual: https://www.lua.org/manual/5.2/
+There is the official manual from the version of Lua that uses this engine: https://www.lua.org/manual/5.2/
-- For create characters and stages, there you have the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html
+- For create characters and stages, you have to use the official MUGEN Elecbyte Documentation: http://www.elecbyte.com/mugendocs-11b1/mugen.html

 ## Discord Support
-If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server (**They normally answer questions about Ikemen GO**, so if you are going to ask about something for Ikemen Plus Ultra, **keep in mind that those who use this version can be counted on the fingers of the hands**): https://discord.gg/KV5EPnMuA7
+If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server (**They normally answer questions about Ikemen GO**, so if you are going to ask about something for Ikemen Plus Ultra, **keep in mind that those who use this version can be counted on the fingers of ONE hand**): https://discord.gg/KV5EPnMuA7

 ## References
 >- Suehiro's Main Page: